wp-plugins/json-api/readme.txt

 The current release includes three controllers: Core, Posts, and Respond.
 Developers are encouraged to suggest or submit additional controllers.

 __Further reading__
-See Section 2: Request methods for a complete reference of available controllers and methods.
-For documentation on extending JSON API with new controllers see Section 5.2: Developing JSON API Controllers.
+See *Section 2: Request methods* for a complete reference of available controllers and methods.
+For documentation on extending JSON API with new controllers see *Section 5.2: Developing JSON API controllers*.

 == 1.3.
 Responses ==